-As I stated, there are no guarantees here, but as long as you have followed all of the steps and have a well written set of documents you should be OK (in our case the diagnosis was accepted, but I have heard of other cases where the diagnosis was not accepted).
+As I stated, there are no guarantees here.
+As long as you have followed all of the steps and have a well-written set of documents you should be OK.
+In our case the diagnosis was accepted, but I have heard of other instances where the diagnosis was not obtained.

-If your diagnosis is approved by the CRA the next step is to start looking for Medical and Disability related Tax implications, and asking the CRA for refunds.
+If your diagnosis is approved by the CRA the next step is to start looking for Medical and Disability related Tax implications.
+The first thing is asking the CRA for refunds.
 You can read about that in Child Disability Tax Credit (DTC) Application Letter (Template).

 If your child is diagnosed, and they are in need of special schooling, you can also apply for the Education Costs to be treated as a Medical Expense.
 Here is a Template Letter to apply for that as well.
 All of this is also needed for when you apply for an RDSP.

-Remember that if you get turned down, that does not mean NO, that means try again.
+Remember that if you get turned down, that does not mean NO. That means trying again.
 Find out from the CRA what the problems were, and try to remedy those before you re-apply.